All Episodes

 You want to be a great quarterback like Tom Brady.

-All he does every day, all year long is work on the fundamentals of being a great quarterback.
+All he does every day, all year long, is work on the fundamentals of being a great quarterback.

-Doesn't matter what profession you're in, you've got to work at the fundamentals.
+You've got to work at the fundamentals.

 Before this bill was ever released, nobody saw the bill.